maximegris/angular-electron/README.md

 **in a terminal window** -> npm start
 **in another terminal window** -> npm run electron:serve

 Voila!
-You have your Angular + Electron app in a local development environment with hot reload !
+You can use your Angular + Electron app in a local development environment with hot reload !

 The code for this is managed at `main.js`.
 In this sample, the app runs with a simple Electron window and "Developer Tools" is open.
 You can desactivate "Developer Tools" by commenting `win.webContents.openDevTools();` in `main.js`.